 You have to wonder what’s going through a local’s mind when they see thousands of cruise passengers pile off a cruise ship and flood their port.
-The economic boost is great, but what do the locals think when they see a tidal wave of cruise guests storming the pier like the beaches of Normandy?
+The economic boost is great, but what do the residents think when they see a tidal wave of cruise guests storming the pier like the beaches of Normandy?

 Here are seven things that are possibly going through a local’s mind when a cruise ship docks.